milvus-io/milvus-docs/site/en/reference/users_and_roles.md

 This topic explains the definition of users, roles, objects, and privileges in role-based access control (RBAC).

-The RBAC feature in Milvus involves the following four things.

 - **Object:** An object to grant or deny access to.
 The object can be a collection, a partition, etc.

 - **User:** A user identity with a username and a corresponding password.